zjz2019f/pku/README.md

 # pku
-This is the homepage for zjz2019F
+This is the homepage for zjz2019F in nsd pku contact me: yuminhu1999@gmail.com